CoraJung/flexible-input-slu/README.md

 To make our results comparable to the original by [Markus et. al.](https://github.com/alexa/alexa-end-to-end-slu), we use the same partition of the data, which was kindly given to us by the author, Markus Mueller.
 - [Fluent Speech Command (FSC)](https://zenodo.org/record/3509828#.YH8fauhKhPZ)
 - ASR Transcripts:
 As mentioned in the paper, we generate ASR transcripts by passing the audio inputs to an existing ASR model trained on LibriSpeech using the Kaldi Speech Recognition toolkit.
-CSV files with ASR transcripts are in `asr_data` folder.
+CSV files with ASR transcripts are shared in `asr_data` folder.
 Note that these ASR CSVs need to be merged with the original dataset.
 Refer to `dataprep/data_preprocessing_Snips.ipynb` or `dataprep/data_preprocessing_FSC.ipynb` to create the final dataset for your experiment of choice (i.e gt_gt, gt_asr, gtasr_gt, gtasr_asr).

 ## Installation and data preparation